Contact Us Today (424) 372-3112

 California Penal Code 17(b) provides a potential avenue for reducing a wobbler felony to a misdemeanor.
 This decision is typically made at the preliminary hearing, sentencing, or after your lawyer files a PC 17(b) petition.
 It's important to note that a judge can only make this reduction if they are presented with mitigating circumstances.

-Again, a judge can reduce a wobbler felony to a misdemeanor if they are shown mitigating circumstances, which are factors that allow a judge to be lenient.
-These factors include a clean record, voluntary cooperation, a minimal role in the crime, good behavior on probation, paying victim restitution, and other factors.
+Again, a judge can reduce a wobbler felony to a misdemeanor if mitigating circumstances are shown, which are factors that allow a judge to be lenient.
+These factors include a clean record, voluntary cooperation, a minimal role in the crime, good behavior during probation, payment of victim restitution, and other relevant considerations.

 California has a lengthy list of wobbler offenses.
-The list below is NOT complete but includes the most common wobbler charges.
+The list below is not comprehensive, but it includes the most common wobbler charges.

 Common California “Wobbler” Offenses

-It should be noted it might be possible to obtain an expungement for a wobbler conviction, which means it doesn't have to be listed on any job application, but to be eligible, you must have successfully completed probation, or were granted early probation of termination.
+It is worth noting that it may be possible to obtain an expungement for a wobbler conviction, which means it doesn't have to be listed on any job application.
+However, to be eligible, you must have successfully completed probation or been granted early probation or termination.

 Contact Our Defense Lawyers for Help

-If you are charged with a wobbler crime, our criminal defense attorneys are well-versed in the arguments for negotiating with the prosecutor or judge to achieve minimal penalties, such as filing your potential felony case as a misdemeanor or even a dismal case.
+If you are charged with a wobbler crime, our criminal defense attorneys are well-versed in arguing for a negotiated outcome with the prosecutor or judge to achieve minimal penalties, such as downgrading your potential felony case to a misdemeanor or even a lesser charge.
+With our expertise and dedication, we strive to secure the best possible outcome for you, leaving you with a sense of hope and optimism for your future.

 As explained above, there is a significant difference between a misdemeanor and a felony case.
 Cron, Israels & Stark is a criminal defense law firm with decades of experience serving clients throughout Southern California.
-We are committed to helping you navigate the complexities of the legal system.
+We are dedicated to assisting you in navigating the complexities of the legal system.
 Our office is located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.

 Related Content: